Principles of the SouthPole-sium

 Short after-dinner talk(s) and a polar auction.
 If not on the deck of the Fram then in the Gjøa Building.
 SUNDAY (14 May 2017.
 Daytime events in the adjacent Norwegian Maritime Museum)

 9:30 Continuation of Saturday's short presentations and possibly some moderated discussions.
 Book launch(es).

 12:30 SouthPole-sium concludes.

 Afternoon.
-Open or perhaps a boat tour of Oslo fjord or perhaps the showing of several Polar films.
+Continuation of sessions or perhaps the showing of several Polar films.